 What Is the Difference Between First Class & Economy Flights?

-Buying an airline ticket to your desired destination will get you where you need to go regardless of where you sit.
+Buying an airline ticket to your desired destination will get you where you need to go regardless of where you sit, on long-haul flights though, a seat with first-class cabin perks may be worth the cost.
 "Class," however, refers to the level of comfort, convenience and the service you'll receive while in flight.
-Generally speaking, you pay significantly more for first class airline tickets than you do for economy class tickets, with some exceptions.
+First class flights with airlines like Emirates, Etihad, or Air France may have amenity kits or lie-flat seats and exclusive first class lounges.
+Generally speaking, you pay significantly more for first class tickets than you do for economy class or business class seats, with some exceptions, but for longer flights, the difference may be worth it.

 Before Flight

 In a few minutes and with a few mouse clicks, you can buy an economy class ticket online for a reasonable price -- possibly less than $500 -- depending on where you're going and the season.
-To fly first class, you also can purchase tickets online, but expect to pay several thousand dollars, regardless of your destination.
-As a first class passenger, you'll typically be offered use of a luxurious lounge in which to relax before boarding your flight; economy class passengers must sit in sometimes overcrowded waiting areas before boarding.
-First class passengers always board the airplane first, before economy class passengers.
+To fly first class, you also can purchase tickets online, but expect to pay several thousand dollars, despite domestic flight status.
+As a first class passenger, you'll typically be offered lounge access in which to relax before boarding your flight; economy class passengers must sit in sometimes overcrowded waiting areas before boarding.
+First class passengers always board the airplane before economy class and international airlines such as Qatar, British Airways, or Singapore Airlines have lounge spaces in major airports such as New York (JFK) that make the wait fly by.

 Personal Space

 Airplane models vary along with cabin design.
-First class seating in airplanes designed for short-distance flights may be wider and offer more leg room.
+First class seating in airplanes designed for short-distance flights may have wider seats and offer more leg room than offered to those flying business class or economy.
 The aisles also may be wider and trays bigger, providing passengers with ample space for electronic devices and reading materials.
-Airplane models designed for long-distance, international flights may offer first class passengers privacy seating, true reclining chairs and even sleeping accommodations.
-Regardless of airplane model, economy class seats tend to be narrow and offer limited leg room and space to move around.
+Airplane models designed for long-distance, international flights may offer first class passengers privacy seating, true reclining chairs and even sleeping accommodations such as a flatbed.
+Regardless of airplane model, economy class seats tend to be narrow and offer limited leg room and space to move around, with international first class offering an elevated round trip experience.

 Meals and Extras

 Food and beverage offerings also vary between first and economy class.
-Some airlines use tableware to serve first class passengers meals.
-First class passengers also may be offered a menu of specially prepared foods from which to choose, as well as additional snacks and beverages at no charge.
+Some airlines use tableware to serve first class passengers a full meal, usually containing much better food than economy seats .
+First class services also may include a menu of specially prepared foods from which to choose, as well as additional snacks and beverages at no charge.
 Economy class passengers are provided with pre-packaged meals and are served beverages from disposable cups.
-Unless it's an exceptionally long international flight, economy class passengers usually aren't offered more than one snack.
-First class passengers may be offered outlets to charge smartphones and other devices; outlets usually aren't available in the economy class cabin.
+Unless it's an exceptionally long international flight, economy class passengers usually aren't offered more than one snack by flight attendants.
+First class passengers may be offered outlets to charge smartphones and other devices; outlets may not be available in the economy class cabin.

 Upgrade Options